festus0123/Capstone-Project-2-Kultra-Mega-Stores-Inventory/README.md

 bonus)
 ● Total amount to be paid out per region and company-wide

+## My own Analysis

+1. Gender Distribution Analysis
+ Overall gender ratio
+2. Gender breakdown by region and department
+ 3. Ratings by Gender
+4. Average performance rating per gender
+5. Compare distribution of ratings across gender
+6. Salary & Gender Pay Gap Analysis
+7. Calculate:
+(a) Mean & median salary per gender
+(b) Gender pay gap % by department & region
+8. Identify departments/regions with largest disparities and Minimum Wage Compliance
+9. Identify how many employees earn below $90,000
+10. Bonus Allocation
+Using the bonus rule table (provided separately), for each employee:
+(a) Apply bonus rules based on performance rating
+(b) Add bonus to salary → calculate total compensation (c) Sum total payouts:Per region and Company-wide

 ## Visualization

-Pivot tables were used in Excel to summarize the following reports and create a dashboard that visualizes the insights found from the dataset.
+Pivot tables were used in Excel where necessary , to summarize the following reports and create a dashboard that visualizes the insights found from the dataset.

 ## RECOMMENDATIONS